About Mama Lee

 I have had the pleasure to: work with women and their families birthing at home, in hospital or in birth centres in Australia, New Zealand, Ghana and Vanuatu; teach midwifery and medical students; work alongside traditional birth attendants; be awarded a fellowship to work towards the World Health Organisation Millennium Goals; be contracted by the Health Department to review and write reports on student midwives clinical placements, endorsed midwives, and was project lead for maternity services in regional Australia which saw ‘continuity of care’ introduced to three regional hospitals which were on the verge of closure; was a founding member of the Holistic Health Practitioner Network; work in Midwifery Group Practice; become one of the first midwives in Western Australia to set up my own private practice for home and hospital birth; teach antenatal classes around the world; train with healers and advanced midwives globally; and independently volunteer in developing countries.

 Over the past twenty years I have learnt and practiced Reiki level 1 and 2, massage, pranic healing and lived in Israel to train in the art of the Spalter technique of healing, all of which has come in handy when working with women and their families.
-Fortunately, I will return to Israel this year to learn more and then travel on to make a documentary, which will tell the story of some of the kind birth workers around the world, and I hope to call it ‘kindness: the art of caring’.
+Fortunately, I travel to Israel each year to learn more about the body and healing, and to Ghana, where i continue to work in villages and continue to gather stories and knowledge to make a documentary, which will tell the story of some of the kind birth workers around the world, and I hope to call it ‘kindness: the art of caring’.

 I have loved caring for women in my local community, and I look forward to sharing and growing with you all in my global community.